 - Take a day trip to Da Nang and walk along the famous Golden Hands Bridge.

 - A digital nomad guide to Hoi An

 - Where to eat veggie and vegan food in Hoi An

-How to get from Hanoi to Hoi An: Board a sleeper train or bus from Hanoi to Da Nang which takes 15 hours.
+How to get from Hanoi to Hoi An: Board a sleeper bus all the way to Hoi An or a bus from Hanoi to Da Nang which takes 15 hours.
 These trains are pretty comfortable and you save a night’s accommodation as well as a day’s travel time.
 Of course, you can also fly from Hanoi to Da Nang airport.

 Da Nang to Hoi An is just a 30-minute drive by taxi, train, bus or scooter.
 Book your transfer.